Parallel Order-Based Core Maintenance in Dynamic Graphs: Parallel Core Maintenance

-In procedure \texttt{DoMCD}$_p(u)$, vertex $u$ has already been locked by worker $p$ (line 19).
-We decrease $u.\mcd$ by 1 as $u.\mcd$ cannot be empty (line 20).
+In procedure \texttt{DoMCD}$_p(u)$, vertex $u$ has been locked by worker $p$ (line 19).
+We decrease $u.\mcd$ by $1$, and $u.\mcd$ cannot be empty (line 20).
 If it still has $u.\mcd \geq u.\core$, we finally unlock $u$ and terminate (line 21 and 25).
-Otherwise, we first decrease $u.\core$ by 1 and set $u.t$ as $2$ together, which has to be an atomic operation since $v.t$ indicates $v$'s status for other workers (line 22).
-Then, we add $u$ to $R_p$ for propagation (line 23); also, we set $u.\mcd$ to empty since the value is out of date, which can be calculated later if needed (line 24).
+Otherwise, we first decrease $u.\core$ by $1$ and set $u.t$ as $2$ together, which has to be an atomic operation (line 22) since $v.t$ indicates $v$'s status for other workers.
+Here, line 22 can be implemented with \texttt{CAS} lock for simplicity.
+Then, we add $u$ to $R_p$ for propagation (line 23); also, we set $u.\mcd$ to empty since the value is out of date; it can be calculated later if used (line 24).

-In the procedure \texttt{CheckMCD}$(u)$, we recalculate $u.\mcd$ if it is empty (line 27).
-We initially set temporarily $\mcd$ as $0$ (line 28), and then we count $u.\mcd$ (lines 29 - 33).
-Here, $u.\mcd$ is the number of $v\in u.\adj$ for two cases: 1) $v.\core \geq u.\core$, or 2) $v.\core = u.\core - 1$ and $v.t > 0$ (line 29); if either one is satisfied,we add the temporal $\mcd$ by 1 (line 30).
-When $v.\core = K -1$, it is possible that $v.t$ is been updated by other workers.
-If $v.t$ equals $1$, we know that $v$ is been propagating.
-In this case, we have to set $v.s$ from $1$ to $3$ by the atomic primitive \texttt{CAS}, which leads to $v$ redo the propagation in line 16 by other workers (line 32).
-Here, we skip executing \texttt{CAS} when $v = w$ (line 32) to avoid many useless redo processes in line 13.
-If $v.t$ is reduced to $0$, the propagation of $v$ is finished so that $v$ cannot be counted as $u.\mcd$ and the temporary $\mcd$ is off by 1 (line 33).
+In procedure \texttt{CheckMCD}$(u)$, we recalculate $u.\mcd$ if it is empty (line 27).
+We initially set a temporary $\mcd$ to $0$ (line 28), and then count the $u.\mcd$ (lines 29 - 33).
+Here, $u.\mcd$ is the number of $v\in u.\adj$ for two cases: 1) $v.\core \geq u.\core$, or 2) $v.\core = u.\core - 1$ and $v.t > 0$ (line 29); if that is the case, we increment the temporary $\mcd$ by one (line 30).
+When $v.\core = K - 1$, it is possible that $v.t$ is being updated by other workers.
+If $v.t$ equals $1$, we know that $v$ is being propagated.
+In this case, we have to set $v.s$ from $1$ to $3$ by the atomic primitive \texttt{CAS}, which leads to the propagation of $v$ to be redone in line 16 by other workers (line 32).
+We skip executing \texttt{CAS} when $v = w$ (line 32) to avoid many useless redo processes in line 13.
+If $v.t$ is reduced to $0$, the propagation of $v$ is finished so that $v$ cannot be counted as $u.\mcd$, and the temporary $\mcd$ is off by 1 (line 33).
 Finally, we set $u.\mcd$ as the temporary $\mcd$ and terminate (line 34).
-The big advantage is that we calculate $u.\mcd$ without locking all neighbors $u.\adj$ of $v$.
+The notable advantage is that we calculate $u.\mcd$ without locking $v \in u.\adj$.

-\begin{example} In Figure~\ref{fig:remove}, we show an example of maintaining the core numbers of vertices in parallel when removing three edges.
-Figure \ref{fig:remove}(a) shows that $v$ has a core number of 2 with $k$-order $\od_2$ and all $u_1$ to $u_5$ have core numbers of $3$ with $k$-order $\od_3$.
-We can see that for all vertices the core numbers are less or equal to $\mcd$.